Quick Links to Info Below

 The only thing on my vanity: hand soap and my little bamboo plant.
 Very minimal and clean.

 Under the vanity is where I keep my shower cap, hair gel, body wash, soap, razor, toothbrush, and toothpaste.
 On my husband’s side are his toothbrush, razor, shaving cream and shampoo.

-All of this stuff, I place on two washcloths that I pop into the hamper on cleaning day.
+I place our soap, razors, and toothbrushes on two washcloths.
+Then, on cleaning day, I just replace the washcloths and pop the dirty ones in the hamper.
 In the drawer below I keep my hair straightener and an extra razor.

 The Shower Stall

 Because I am a big fan of Marie Kondo, I never leave anything in my shower stall including soap, razors, or hair products.
 After every shower, I wipe down and dry my items and store them away.
 Nothing but my bath sponge stays where I leave it to air dry.